DIP Online

 Every color has three basic color properties: hue, value, and intensity.

-Hue refers specifically to the position
+Hue refers specifically to the

-another pure color, for it remains a spectrum color.
+mixed with another pure color, for it remains a spectrum color.

 The value of a color is the